seng637-winter-2023/seng637-a5-group3/seng637-a5-team_number.md

  From the table we can see that with the models the failure rate is 0.315. so for a business if the acceptable range of failure is is above this value it means  it is acceptable else it is not.

+# Advantages and disadvantages of reliabililty growth analysis

+Advantages:

+1. Helps find and fix reliability problems early, saving time and money later in the product's life cycle.

+2. Lets organizations track the reliability improvement of a product or system over time with measurable results.

+3. Helps identify the root cause of failures, so organizations can take action to improve reliability.

+Disadvantages:

+1. Collecting the data needed for RGA can be costly and time-consuming, especially for complex products or systems.

+2. Assumptions and models used in RGA may not always be accurate, leading to incorrect conclusions about reliability.

+3. Expertise in statistical analysis and reliability engineering is required, which can be challenging for organizations that don't have these resources.

 # Assessment Using Reliability Demonstration Chart